ssloxford/evaluation-pitfalls-touch/README.md

 <p align="center"><img src="https://github.com/ssloxford/evaluation-pitfalls-touch/blob/main/images/overview.png" width="70%"></p>

 ## Data
-The data used in this paper is available on [http://example.com/](http://example.com/).
+The data used in this paper is available on [ORA](https://ora.ox.ac.uk/objects/uuid:5f1abaa7-52a4-430b-9208-128d9f1832fd).

-The `features.zip` contains the `features.csv` which is the only file needed to recreate the experiments presented in the paper.
+The `features.zip` file contains the `features.csv` which is the only file needed to recreate the experiments presented in the paper.

 If you would like to perform the feature extraction yourself, the `data_files.zip` folder contains all the necessary files with the following structure:
 ```